nathanpotolsky/assignment3-laprej/README.md

-**NOTE**: You  will likely need  to retrieve the  top 2 lines  of your `matrix.ll`  file by  generating `main.ll`  with the  command `clang -Wall -S -emit-llvm  main.c` and taking the two  lines starting with `target`.
+**NOTE**: You  will likely need  to retrieve the  top 2 lines  of your `matrix.ll`  file by  generating `main.ll`  with the  command `clang -Wall -S  -emit-llvm main.c` and  taking the top two  lines starting with `target`.

 ## Grading Criteria

 * Correctness: 85%
-  - allocates and frees memory correctly.
+  - Print out the matrix correctly.
-  - Computes matrix swap correctly.
+  - Computes matrix transpose correctly.
   - Computes matrix multiplication correctly.
-  - Checks for return values on all functions.
 * Documentation/Comments: 15% (i.e., liberal use of comments so we can
   understand your program).